 Astringency is rarely used by wine writers or winemakers to describe a wine.
-I did a little experiment and a Wine Spectator issue I had at home.
-I then …
+I did a little experiment with a Wine Spectator issue I had at home.

 DeMiglio, P., Pickering, G., Reynolds, A.G.
 (2002).
 Astringency sub-qualities elicited by red wine: The role of ethanol and pH.
 In Proceedings of the International Bacchus to the Future Conference, St. Catharines, Ontario.